tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What happens if we use the PROC SORT step without using the BY statement?
 - *Answer* (aacharya4−stat6250): Without the BY statement, the PROC SORT step generates error.
 - Question(tchan49-stat6250): Is BY statement required when you try to sort a dataset?
-- Question (ttruong59-stat6250): Why do users need to run PROC SORT and PROC PRINT statement?

 [Course Textbook Chapter 4, Problem 9]